mike-seger/my-cde-apps/README.md

 cde/cde-package/ping.cde www.google.com
 ```
 ## Modifying the list of generated applications
-Dockerfile: Add your application to the list of applications in apt-get install
+*Dockerfile*: Add your application to the list of applications in apt-get install
-cde/creat.sh: Add your application call prefixed with "cde "
+*cde/creat.sh*: Add your application call prefixed with "cde "

 The generated cde.tgz can be unpacked to any linux.
 The applications will run without any additional dependency requrements.